DeepRatAI/DeepRatAI/README.md

 ---

+## 💡 A Note on This Repository

+Everything you’ll find here is meant to be **explored, learned from, shared, and adapted**.
+The tools, code, and experiments are built using open or freely available resources — with education and experimentation in mind.

+If something here helps you build, break, or understand something better, then it’s doing its job.

+---

 ## 🚀 Let's Connect

 If you've made it this far, you're probably a fellow curious mind.
 Welcome to the lab.